skip to content

 What it won’t do

-mermaid-lint validates syntax and catches one semantic issue — nodes re-declared with conflicting labels in flowcharts and graphs — but it doesn’t know if your diagram is still accurate.
-A flowchart that perfectly parses but describes an architecture your team moved away from six months ago will pass, because no parser knows your codebase changed.
+mermaid-lint validates syntax and runs a set of semantic rules — legacy keywords, missing directions, duplicate or self-looping edges, dangling sequence activations, and more — but it still can’t tell whether your diagram is true.
+A flowchart that parses cleanly and trips no rule, yet describes an architecture your team moved away from six months ago, will pass — because no linter knows your codebase changed.
 That’s a code-review problem, not a linter one.

 This post is a test case

-There are two Mermaid diagrams in this post.
+This post is a Markdown file in an Astro blog.
+The two Mermaid diagrams above — the flowchart and the timeline — live as fenced code blocks inside that .md file, same as they would in any documentation repo.
 The moment it was committed, mermaid-lint started running against it on every CI build.
-If that diagram were malformed, this post would not have shipped.
-The tool eats its own cooking.
+If either diagram were malformed, this post would not have shipped.

 If you keep diagrams in your repo, give it a try.